CS5520FeinbergSpring2024/team-project-group3/README.md

 * Added messaging and notifications capabilities

+(April 9th Updates):

+* Registered app with AppCheck on Firebase, to enable integration with Play Integrity

 ## Installation

 Implement Glide to build.gradle.kts for adding web images (from api or webpage).